OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 });
 ```

-The pinned certificates are located in the folder as DER encoded certificates with .cer extension.
+The pinned certificates are located in the 'assets' folder of the app, as DER encoded certificates with .cer extension.

 ##### Static Analysis